kfoofw/ds_blog/_posts/2020-04-24-causal-analysis-of-public-health-emergency-on-air-quality-in-LA.markdown

 In this analysis, the impact of the declared public health emergency is perceived as an intervention.
 With the intention to slow the spread of the virus, the government mandated several measures such as social distancing, travel bans, closure of non-essential services.
 This drastically reduced economic activity, which can be seen as a form.
 Not only are the measures a sudden change, they are implemented for a prolonged period, which makes the quarantine initiative an interesting candidate for a causal analysis.

 Based on the data, we do see a sharp reduction in terms of the weekly PM2.5 data.
 However, we can't conclude that the reduction is statistically significant.
-This brings us to the next step of time series analysis using structured time series analysis.
+This brings us to the next step of time series analysis using structural time series analysis.

-## Structured Time Series Modelling
+## Structural Time Series Modelling

-Using both `CausalImpact` and `bsts` packages, we can utilise the models of structured time series to create a counterfactual baseline as a projection of what would have happened if the intervention event did not occur.
+Using both `CausalImpact` and `bsts` packages, we can utilise the models of structural time series to create a counterfactual baseline as a projection of what would have happened if the intervention event did not occur.

 We can first model the time series of the PM2.5 data using the structure time series.
 The model assumes the following state components:
 - Observed states y